invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 Crossbody cuatro
 ^^^^^^^^^^^^^^^^
 - From a two handed hold, man moves into crossbody stance.
-- Man guides the woman to walk in front of him from his right to his left with both hands connected so that she ends in cuatro stance with her left hand behind her connected to his right hand at her waist and her right hand raised above her head.
+- Man guides the woman to walk in front of him from his right to his left with both hands connected so that she ends in cuatro hold with her left hand behind her connected to his right hand at her waist and her right hand raised above her head.

 .. _Crossbody pivot: